We found 4 providers with an interest in gastrointestinal problems and who accept Viant near Round Rock, TX.

 All Interests: Capsule Endoscopy, Upper Endoscopy, Gallbladder Problems, Liver Disease, Pancreas Problems, Stomach ...
 (Read more)

-Dr. Amanda White is a specialist in urogynecology.
-She works in Austin, TX and Round Rock, TX.
-She has a special interest in urinary incontinence and fecal incontinence.
-She accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, TriWest, and more.
-Dr. White studied medicine at the University of Texas Southwestern Medical School.
-She trained at a hospital affiliated with the University of Texas Southwestern Medical Center at Dallas for her residency.
-In addition to English, Dr. White speaks Spanish.
+Dr. Amanda White practices urogynecology in Austin, TX and Round Rock, TX.
+Dr. White has a special interest in urinary incontinence and fecal incontinence.
 She is professionally affiliated with Seton Healthcare Family.
-She is accepting new patients.
+She takes Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and TriWest, as well as other insurance carriers.
+Dr. White has an open panel.
+She studied medicine at the University of Texas Southwestern Medical School.
+Her training includes a residency program at a hospital affiliated with the University of Texas Southwestern Medical Center at Dallas.
+She is conversant in Spanish.

 Relevant Interests: , fecal incontinence

-Dr. Danielle Beachler is a physician who specializes in pediatric pulmonology.
-Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold are among the insurance carriers that Dr. Beachler accepts.
-She graduated from the University of Texas Medical School at Houston and then she performed her residency at Children's Mercy Hospitals and Clinics and a hospital affiliated with the University of Texas Southwestern Medical Center at Dallas.
-She is professionally affiliated with Seton Healthcare Family.
-New patients are welcome to contact her office for an appointment.
+Dr. Danielle Beachler specializes in pediatric pulmonology.
+She honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
+She attended the University of Texas Medical School at Houston and then went on to complete her residency at Children's Mercy Hospitals and Clinics and a hospital affiliated with the University of Texas Southwestern Medical Center at Dallas.
+Dr. Beachler is professionally affiliated with Seton Healthcare Family.
+She is accepting new patients.

 Relevant Interests: , gastrointestinal problems (digestive disorders)